 Attach emergency rope to any available handle and to the starter clip supplied in the tool box.
-Wind the rope tightly around drive pulley.
+Wind the rope tightly around drive pulley so that when pulled, pulley will rotate counterclockwise.

-NOTE: The spark plug socket can be used as an emergency starter grip.
+NOTE: The spark plug socket can be used as an emergency starter